reach-sh/reach-lang/docs/dev/src/reach/step/index.md

 A @{defn("token amount")} is either:
 + An integer, denoting an amount of network tokens; or,
-+ A tuple with two elements, where the first is an integer, denoting an amount of non-network tokens, and the second is `{!reach} Token`, specifying a particular non-network token.
++ A tuple with two elements, where the first is an integer, denoting an amount of non-network tokens, and the second is `{!rsh} Token`, specifying a particular non-network token.

 For example, these are all pay amounts: